siderolabs/talos/website/content/v1.8/talos-guides/network/ingress-firewall.md

 description: "Learn to use Talos Linux Ingress Firewall to limit access to the host services."
 ---

-Talos Linux Ingress Firewall is a simple and effective way to limit access to the services running on the host, which includes both Talos standard services (e.g. `apid` and `kubelet`), and any additional workloads that may be running on the host.
+Talos Linux Ingress Firewall is a simple and effective way to limit network access to the services running on the host, which includes both Talos standard services (e.g. `apid` and `kubelet`), and any additional workloads that may be running on the host.
 Talos Linux Ingress Firewall doesn't affect the traffic between the Kubernetes pods/services, please use CNI Network Policies for that.